 There are those who strive to move out of Jalan Kukoh.
 But many of its elderly residents will likely spend the rest of their lives there.
 We conclude our video series on the rental housing estate with Mary, a 69-year-old widow living alone in a one-room flat, who believes that happiness lies in b

-First there was Watain.
+Binge First there was Watain.
 And now, with Rachel Chan’s latest petition calling for a ban on even more metal bands, it seems like Singaporeans are still struggling to understand what the scene is really like.
-Can Glory, the quiet ASMR Doctor who has never heard of metal, learn to scream and perform
+Can Glory, the quiet ASMR Doctor who has never heard of metal, learn to scream and p

 Poverty looks different in every country.
 In Singapore, it looks like Jalan Kukoh.
 In the first video of our series on the rental housing estate, we dive into the story of Rice’s own intern, Belle, who struggles with the complexities of being caught between ambition and the constraints of her c